cendekia/cendekia-blog/_projects/buildsix-platform.md

 ## Timeline

-Below is the development timeline showing key milestones and progress:
+Below is the development timeline showing key milestones and progress: (this is a sample timeline for showing what the timeline will look like, actual timelime in this project is only a couple of hours)

 ### Week 1: Project Setup and Repository Configuration